FAQ: Walmart Home Office

 Are these renderings final?

 A project of this size will evolve and take shape as we get deeper into construction.
-The designs we are sharing today will serve as a guidepost for the way forward, not necessarily final plans.
+These designs and renderings serve as a guidepost for the way forward, not necessarily final plans.

 Are you planning to build a hotel on the new Home Office campus?